CEO Fraud Protection

 CEO fraud exploits a particular human weakness

 CEO fraud is a scam in which the attackers spoof the email account of a CEO or other high level executive to deceive employees into providing information or making money transfers.
-These types of attacks are surprisingly difficult to prevent because receiving an email from a CEO has a powerful effect on employees who want to comply.
+These types of attacks are surprisingly difficult to prevent without solid email phishing prevention because, receiving an email from a CEO has a powerful effect on employees who want to comply.

 This phenomenon is called “authority bias” and it results in people giving greater importance to the requests by authority figures without regard to content.
 Consequently, the bias has a disarming effect on employees’ judgment and critical thinking.